Pipeline acceleration helps you achieve efficient growth by shortening your sales cycle.

 Even if you’ve got the best ABM strategy in place (Yes!
 We think our ABM program is awesome), B2B customers aren’t likely to buy from you after a single engagement; you still have to convince them your product is the solution to their problem.

 And if you’re selling a complex product or service, this process becomes more challenging as the stakes are higher.
 That’s why it’s essential to have a solid lead nurturing strategy in place.
 Lead nurturing enables you to engage multiple decision-makers with content tailored to their situation.
-Then, use it to establish meaningful relationships and shorten the sales cycle.
+Then, you can use it to establish meaningful relationships and shorten the sales cycle.

 Where to start:

 - Use automated scheduling features to prevent missed appointments and double bookings.
+Try UserGems’ Meeting Assistant, a free tool that helps you keep track of meetings with leads and integrates with your SalesForce CRM.

 - Create sales reports that use CRM data to give revenue teams a bird’s eye view of their performance.